violetrollergirl/violetrollergirl.com/booking-guide/index.md

 In case it wasn't obvious yet, you have to fill in my booking form in order to spend time with me. :)

 My booking form is styled as a mad lib game that you fill out.
 Remember [mad libs](https://madlibs.com/){:target="_blank"}?
-They are those fun little story templates that have blank spots asking you choose parts of speech like adjectives or verbs.
+They are those fun little story templates that have blank spots asking you to choose parts of speech like adjectives or verbs.
 By the end, you create a cute story or poem or something.
 My booking form works the same way.

 In place of a string of underscores, there's a form field, such as a text box or drop-down menu.
 Each field has a bit of placeholder text that explains what's expected there.
 For example, the first field is a text input box whose placeholder text reads, "Write your name here."
 So, if your name is Joe Smith, you would write, `Joe Smith` into that box.